Stay Alive

 Stay Alive is a 2006 American supernatural techno horror film directed by William Brent Bell, who co-wrote it with Matthew Peterman.
-The film was produced by Joseph McGinty Nichol, and released on March 24, 2006, in the United States.
+The film was produced by McG, and released on March 24, 2006, in the United States by Buena Vista Pictures Distribution to negative reviews from critics and grossed $27.3 million against a $20 million budget.

-It was the first film released by Hollywood Pictures after five years of inactivity.

-Stay Alive has gained a cult following despite initial critical panning.

 Plot

-After playing a video game titled Stay Alive, friends Loomis Crowley, Rex, and Sarah are killed in manners that mirror their in-game characters deaths.
+After playing a video game titled Stay Alive, friends Loomis Crowley, Rex, and Sarah are killed in manners that mirror their in-game characters' deaths.

-At Loomis' funeral, some of his belongings are given to his friend Hutch MacNeil - including the game.
-Hutch checks out the game, and is joined by several friends and acquaintances: October (his girlfriend), Phineus (October's brother), Abigail (Sarah's friend), Swink (Abigail's friend).
-Hutch's boss, Miller, plays online from his office.
+At Loomis's funeral, some of his belongings are given to his friend Hutch MacNeil—including the game.
+Hutch checks out the game, and is joined by several friends and acquaintances: October, Phineus (October's brother), Abigail (Sarah's friend), Swink and Hutch's boss, Miller, plays online from his office.

 Stay Alive is a multiplayer survival horror set in a derelict mansion on Gerouge Plantation.
 The title screen shows "The Prayer of Elizabeth," a request for "all who resist" to perish so that their blood can keep Countess Bathory young.
 After all players recite the prayer, the game begins.

 The players head toward a mausoleum and tower, fighting through a cemetery of evil ghost children and gathering items, including roses.
-October, an occult enthusiast, explains wild roses repels undead spirits.
+October, an occult enthusiast, explains wild roses repel undead spirits.
 Miller's character is separated from the others.
 Since he is out of roses, the Countess, appearing as a woman in a red dress, kills the character.
 Shortly after, the Countess's ghost appears in Miller's office and kills him by stabbing him with conjoined scissor blades like the ones in the game.

 Two detectives, Thibodeaux and King, question Hutch about the murder.
 Hutch learns that like Miller, Loomis and Miller also played Stay Alive and died the same way as their game characters.
 Researching Bathory, October learns she bathed in young women's blood to maintain her youth.
-Her weakness was mirrors - she could not stand seeing herself growing old.
+Her weakness was mirrors—she could not stand seeing herself growing old.

-Phineus plays alone and, despite quitting the game before his character dies, is ran over by a horse-drawn carriage and killed.
+Phineus plays alone and, despite quitting the game before his character dies, is run over by a horse-drawn carriage and killed.
 The survivors agree to stop playing.
 Ignoring Swink's warning, detective King plays until his character dies.
 He then heads to the local video game store to question the store clerk, but gets no answers.
 After leaving, King is killed in his car.